agui2393/HoneyDrew/README.md

 # *HONEYDREW*

 The Honeydrew website allows visitors to explore our latest clothing collections and learn more about our brand.
-You can browse through stylish outfits, get the latest updates on new arrivals, and easily make pre-orders online.
+You can browse through stylish outfits, stay updated on new arrivals, and easily make pre-orders online.
 Visitors can quickly get in touch with us for customer support, inquiries
 Check out our website at the following [link] (https://github.com/agui2393/HoneyDrew)
 ---
 ## First Time Visitor Goals: